peteroupc/html3dutil/tutorials/glmath.md

 --------------

 A quaternion is a 4-element array that describes a
 3D rotation.
-The first three elements are the X, Y, and Z components (axis of rotation multiplied by the sine of half the angle) and the fourth component is the W component (cosine of half the angle).
+The first three elements (X, Y, and Z), represents an axis of rotation, and the fourth element is the W component.
 Functions dealing with quaternions begin with "quat".

-<small>A quaternion can be seen as an extension of complex numbers,
-with one real part (W), and three imaginary parts (X, Y, and Z).</small>
+A quaternion is generated as follows:

+* Set X, Y, and Z to the axis of rotation multiplied by the sine of half the angle.
+This results in the same axis of rotation as before, but in a different form.
+* Set W to the cosine of half the angle.

+### Multiplying quaternions

 The methods quatMultiply and quatFromTaitBryan, among others, involve multiplying quaternions, combining multiple rotations into a single